 Carlow University, Carnegie-Mellon University, Chatham University, Duquesne University, La Roche College, the Pittsburgh Theological Seminary, Point Park University, Robert Morris University, and University of Pittsburgh are part of the Pittsburgh Council on Higher Education (PCHE).
-The PCHE offer students the opportunity for cross-registration in graduate programs in the fall and spring terms.
-Credits earned by cross-registration in graduate advisor, are accepted as University of Pittsburgh credits for the purpose of the calculation of the quality point average and the completion of degree requirements.
+The PCHE offer students the opportunity for crossregistration in graduate programs in the fall and spring terms.
+Credits earned by crossregistration in graduate courses at these institutions, when approved in advance by the student's graduate advisor, are accepted as University of Pittsburgh credits for the purpose of the calculation of the quality point average and the completion of degree requirements.
 Each department at each institution retains the authority to establish the prerequisites for admission and the maximum enrollment in its own courses and to grant priority in registration to its own graduate students.
 Students cross-registering should also consult the academic calendar for the host institution, which may differ from the University of Pittsburgh academic calendar.
 It is important to note that students must be registered for at least 9 credits of graduate courses in a given term at Pitt for Cross-Registration to occur.
 Students may find the form to cross-register here (under "CMU Cross Registration").
 Students are only required to have the form signed by themselves and their advisor.
-Once completed and signed, students submit the form to ssoeadministration@pitt.edu who will acquire the "Home Dean Approval" signature and forward the form to our registrar, who will finish the cross-registration process.
+Once completed and signed, students submit the form ssoeadministration@pitt.edu who will acquire the "Home Dean Approval" signature and forward the form to our registrar, who will finish the cross-registration process.
 Students are highly encouraged to consider cross-registration opportunities.
 Students should be aware that deadlines for cross-registration may precede University of Pittsburgh add/drop deadlines and should initiate the process as soon as possible.
 Students may not register for a PCHE course in their graduating semester.